comp-lin-alg/comp-lin-alg-course/doc/source/L3_analysing_algorithms.rst

 The solution of this equation is `x=R^{-1}y`, but if there is one message to take home from this course, it is that you should *never* form the inverse of a matrix.
-It is especially disasterous to use Kramer's rule, which has an operation count scaling like `\mathcal{O}(m!)` and is numerically unstable.
-There are some better algorithms for finding the inverse of a matrix if you really need it, but in almost every situation it is better to *solve* a matrix system rather than forming the inverse of the matrix and multiplying it.
+It is especially disasterous to use Kramer's rule, which the `m` dimensional extension of the formula for the inverse of `2\times 2` matrices that you learned at school.
+Kramer's rule has an operation count scaling like `\mathcal{O}(m!)` and is numerically unstable.
+Hence it is so disasterous that we won't even show the formula for Kramer's rule here.

+There are some better
+algorithms for finding the inverse of a matrix if you really need it, but in almost every situation it is better to *solve* a matrix system rather than forming the inverse of the matrix and multiplying it.
 It